Vervious/gpt/README.md

 For efficiency, we can also consider projecting down the keyspace into a smaller space.
 (This projection matrix is perhaps shared by all of the nodes?)

 Honestly, it'd be nice to increase the learning rate for the MLP sections only, that would be nice.

+> [!NOTE]
+> *Retroactive Note 2/25* .
+I suspect we can reuse attention weights, but not reuse MLP weights.
+One question: If scaling transformers boils down to making the MLP as big as possible, assuming that the positional features of the language are limited in nature, then how come we don't train another model to "learn" the MLP truth table?
+Here, the inputs would be the applicator `x`, the attention output `attn(x)`, and the output would be some replacement.
+Does the current recursive structure already do this sublearning problem?
+>
+> I suspect that the answer is no, it does not already do this sublearning problem.
+The language of this inner learning problem is fundamentally different: different tokens (i.e. the bits corresponding to `x | attn(x)`, instead of language tokens), and thus a different interpreter.
+It is computation in an entirely different language.
+>
+> One fun experiment could be to train an inner LLM on this inner language.
+But I can see why an MLP is sufficient as an approximator.
+>
+> It also begs the question: why not tokenize the original text into smaller tokens?
+It is not obvious to be that the resulting language would be simpler, since the "code" (i.e. the true input) is still the same, so the interpreter must have same overall complexity.
+In some sense, it may have increased complexity, if the input representation is less efficient (i.e. not a nice encoding, spending lots of bits on rare words).
+Imagine if the vocab size decreases, I imagine that this is a trade-off between the mlp size (smaller), and the attention complexity / depth of computation (because positionally, different tokens may end up in much more various associations than before, i.e. a character attending to every character of its word).

+## Other Notes

+It would be nice to somehow emphasize "High Importance" datapoints; i.e. predicting the next "and" or "the" or "or" is far less important/impactful than predicting the next "Yes" or mathematical formula.
+Despite the difference in impact, the loss penalizes both of them the same way.
+Many errors in the former category come from fundamental entropy of the source text, whereas errors in the latter category are true errors.